narbehaj/ssl-checker/README.md

 ```

-Port is optional here.
+The port is optional here.
 The script will use 443 if not specified.

 `-f, --host-file` File containing hostnames for input

 `-H, --host ` Enter the hosts separated by space

-`-s, --socks ` Enable connection through SOCKS server
+`-s, --socks ` Enable connection through the SOCKS server

 `-c, --csv ` Enable CSV file export by specifying filename.csv after this argument

-`-j, --json ` Use this if you want to only have the result in JSON
+`-j, --json ` Use this if you want only to have the result in JSON

-`-S, --summary ` This argument will show quick summary in the output
+`-S, --summary ` This argument will show a quick summary of the output

 `-x, --html ` Enable HTML file export

 `-J, --json-save` Use this if you want to save as JSON file per host

-`-a, --analyze` This argument will include security analyze on the certificate.
+`-a, --analyze` This argument will include security analysis on the certificate.
 Takes more time.
-No result means failed to analyze.
+No result means failure to analyze.

 `-v, --verbose` Shows more output.
 Good for troubleshooting.